xavmarch13/lattirust_estimator.io/content/docs/Lattice reduction/_index.md

 ### Geometric Series Assumption (GSA)

-How large the minimas can be after lattice reduction is therefore looking for how short we expect the basis vector to be after applying Gram-Schmidt ortogonalization followed by lattice reduction.
+How large the minimas can be after lattice reduction is therefore looking for how short we expect the basis vectors to be after applying lattice reduction (which contains Gram-Schmidt orthogonalization).
 It is often useful to look at the length of all gram-schmidt vectors, not only the first one.
 As a small experiment, let us consider a basis in $\mathbb{Z}_q$ and let us compute the Gram-Schmidt orthogonalization.
 If we look at the log of these lengths we obtain the Z-shape because the first are orthogonal components of q magnitude and the rest are all vectors of length 1:

 {{< figure src="before_LLL.png" alt="Log lengths of GS vectors" caption="Length of log GS vectors" >}}